XabierCloudflare/cloudflare-docs/content/ssl/_partials/_byo-ca-mtls-cert-requirements.md

 ---

 - The CA certificate can be from a publicly trusted CA or self-signed.
+- The certificate has to be a root certificate, a leaf certificate will be not valid.
 - In the certificate `Basic Constraints`, the attribute `CA` must be set to `TRUE`.
 - The certificate must use one of the signature algorithms listed below: